farahdahir/Salifort_Motors/README.md

 ![Feature Importance of XGBoost](images/feature_importance.png)

 # Conclusion
-Type II errors `false negative` were more common in the final predictive model.
-For this use case, this was more desirable, because it's better for a driver to be pleasantly surprised by a generous tip when they weren't expecting one than to be disappointed by a low tip when they were expecting a generous one.
-The model has the potential to assist taxi drivers in anticipating whether they will receive generous tips, but it does not provide a detailed understanding of how each variable affects the exact tip amount.
+The developed XGBoost model not only demonstrated high accuracy but also provided valuable insights into the critical factors influencing employee turnover.
+Feature importance analysis highlighted key variables, including last_evaluation, number_project, tenure, salary_low, and overworked, guiding actionable recommendations for HR strategies.
 In the future, enhancing the model with additional data related to a rider's historical tipping patterns could prove advantageous in addressing the stakeholder's business challenges.

+### Conclusion, Recommendations, Next Steps
+The data-driven analysis has provided valuable insights into the factors influencing employee turnover at Salifort Motors.
+The XGBoost model, outperforming other models, has identified critical predictors such as last_evaluation, number_project, tenure, salary levels (especially "salary_low"), and overwork status.
+Recomendations were made such as considering project delegation, workload balancing, and resource allocation adjustments to reduce overwork.
+Explore the possibility of predicting other critical factors such as employee performance scores or satisfaction levels.
+Assess whether these alternative targets provide meaningful insights into employee turnover and satisfaction, could be the next steps.

 ----
 ----